devilgoose/sarcasm/README.md

 USRA Summer 2018 - Multimodal Sarcasm Detection

-Datasets from report:

-- daria = dataset 1
-- set1 = dataset 2
-- set2 = dataset 3
+no metadata so technically doesn't run but the complete outputs are in the outputs file also all extracted contours are included

 File/folders included:

-dariaAnnotations - annotations for dataset 1 (daria) Data - folder with all the metadata, labels doesnt_work - code that does not work intensityContours - folder with intensity contours for each utterance outputs - .arff files for all the experiments run pitchContours - folder with pitch contours for each utterance SemEval2018Task3_UCDCC - UCDCC outputs and SemEval gold labels sentenceFeatures - output; sentence-level features for each utterance
+parsedAnnotations - annotations for dataset 1 (daria) doesnt_work - code that did not work intensityContours - folder with intensity contours for each utterance outputs - .arff files for all the experiments run pitchContours - folder with pitch contours for each utterance sentenceFeatures - output; sentence-level features for each utterance

 compile.py - utility methods for compiling results into .csv and .arff files